 Self-sustained subthreshold oscillations in a discrete-time model of neuronal behavior are considered.
 We discuss bifurcation scenarios explaining the birth of these oscillations and their transformation into tonic spikes.
-Specific features of these transitions caused by the discrete-time dynamics of the model and the influence of external noise are discussed.
+Specific features of these transitions caused by the discrete-time dynamics of the model and the influence of external noise are discussed. © 2004 Elsevier B.V.
+All rights reserved.

-1 Introduction
+1. Introduction

 Studies of dynamical behavior of biological networks require numerical simulations of arrays containing a very large number of neurons.
 Despite the variety of physiological processes involved in the formation of neuron activity, the thorough studies of the large-scale networks need simple phenomenological models that can replicate the dynamics of individual neurons.
-Various suggestions for the design of low-dimensional maps for modeling the neurons' behavior have been proposed, see for example [1, 2, 3, 4, 5, 6] and references therein.
+Various suggestions for the design of lowdimensional maps for modeling the neurons' behavior have been proposed, see, for example, [1-6] and references therein.
 Most of them were focused on the replication of either fast spikes or relatively slow bursts while the mechanisms for generation of specific footprints of spikes were neglected.